Php-Cgi-Wasm Methods

 The request method only needs to be called

-manually if PHP-CGI is running under NodeJS, or inside of a
+manually if PHP-CGI is running under Node.js or inside a

 webpage.
 When running in a service worker,